top of page

 Time has caught up with Ussher's chronology, in that it no longer fits the "seven day blueprint" that Genesis 1 and 2 provide (see "THE SEVEN DAY BLUEPRINT").

-Thiele, on the other hand, is considered to have solved all the difficulties the Biblical text contains in the period of the kings of Israel and Judah.
-However, unknown to most Bible students, Thiele did this by setting aside many clear passages of Scripture, and instead giving more credence to the Assyrian records, which he pronounced to be "sure", "established" and "historical truth".
+Thiele, on the other hand, is considered by many to have solved all the difficulties the Biblical text contains regarding the period of the kings of Israel and Judah.
+Unbeknown to most Bible students, however, Thiele did this by setting aside many clear passages of Scripture, and instead giving more credence to the Assyrian records, which he pronounced to be "sure", "established" and "historical truth".

-The first issue with the above quote is that Thiele doesn't seem to acknowledge divine authorship of the Scriptures.
+The first issue here is that Thiele doesn't seem to acknowledge the divine authorship of the Scriptures.
 Secondly, he claims that the "synchronisms" mentioned in these chapters are in error.
 Which synchronisms is he calling into question?

-II Kings 18:9-10 gives us the highly significant information that Samaria fell to the Assyrians in the 9th year of Hoshea, king of Israel, which it states is the 6th year of Hezekiah, king of Judah.
-Thiele says on page 135 "A careful survey of the account of Hezekiah's reign shows that when he began his reign Hoshea and the nation of Israel were gone."
-In other words, he is saying II Kings 18:9-10 is wrong!
+In II Kings 18:9-10 we are given the highly significant information that Samaria fell to the Assyrians in the 9th year of Hoshea, king of Israel, which it states is the 6th year of Hezekiah, king of Judah.
+Thiele says on page 135, "A careful survey of the account of Hezekiah's reign shows that when he began his reign Hoshea and the nation of Israel were gone".
+In other words, he is saying that the account in II Kings 18:9-10 is wrong!

-This is a total denial of the Word of God.
+This is a total denial of the validity of God's Word.

-This highly regarded scholar doesn't believe that the numbers in God's Word can be trusted.
+This highly regarded scholar doesn't believe that the numbers God has given us can be trusted.

 More can be found about Edwin Thiele's work on the page "BIBLE CHRONOLOGY".

-Some chronologists would have us believe that Israel started its years in Autumn, but Judah started theirs in Spring, or vice versa.
-They also believe that sometimes kings arbitrarily switched from one method of recording their regnal years, to another.
-However, whatever methods these people might have used is irrelevant, as the Scriptures were inspired and written by God, and He is not bound by the recording methods of men.
+Some chronologists would have us believe that ancient Israel started the year in autumn, while Judah started it in spring, or vice versa.
+Some also claim that at times kings arbitrarily switched from one method of recording their regnal years, to another.
+However, the fact is that whatever methods these kings might have used is irrelevant, as the Scriptures were inspired by God, and He is not bound by the recording methods of men.

-God tells us in Ex 12:2 when the year is meant to start.
-He is consistent, and so He consistently employs the method of starting the regnal years of kings on Abib/Nisan 1.
-The arguments raised against this have all been negated, and in no way are such alternative methods required to work out the details.
+God tells us in Exodus 12:2 when the year is meant to start.
+He consistently employs the method of starting the regnal years of kings on Abib/Nisan 1.
+The arguments raised against this have all been negated, as briefly explained in the legend on Chart 2, and no alternative methods are required to work out the details.

 Click here for Chart 2: The Divided Kingdom of Israel and Judah